Newsletter: GL Announces Simulation of

 Location Based Services in

-The LCS architecture in LTE is similar to GSM/UMTS network, and follows a client/server model with the positioning functionality distributed across LTE radio nodes, eNodeBs, Mobile Management Entity (MME), Evolved-Serving Mobile Location Center (E-SMLC) and Gateway Mobile Location Centre (GMLC).
-As depicted in the diagram above, some of the important interfaces participating in the location request and response in LTE network
+The LCS architecture in LTE is similar to GSM/UMTS network, and follows a client/server model with the positioning functionality distributed across LTE radio nodes, eNodeBs, Mobile Management Entity (MME), Evolved-Serving Mobile Location Center (E-SMLC) and Gateway Mobile Location Center (GMLC).
+As depicted in the diagram above, some of the important interfaces participating in the location request and response in LTE network are summarized below-

 - SLs interface - MME is accessible to the E-SMLC via the SLs interface using LCS-AP protocol